V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 		  shard:  4 bytes ( 32-bit) [required, to enforce isolation by ensuring that all transfers are between accounts of the same shard]
 		    code:  2 bytes ( 16-bit) [required, an opaque entity code describing the type of the interpolation, e.g. player, map, prop]
 		   flags:  2 bytes ( 16-bit) [optional, to modify the usage of the reserved field and for future feature expansion]
 		  value:  64 bytes ( 512-bit) [required, 4x 64.64 signed fixed-point arithmetic in the unit of value of the past and current entity, which must be the same for both entity.
 See godot/thirdparty/misc/r128.h.
-Can be used as a byte array of 64 bytes. ]
+Can be used as a byte array of 64 bytes.
+Can fit a vector 4 or a quaternion. ]
 	       timestamp:  8 bytes ( 64-bit) [reserved, assigned by the leader before journalling] } = 256 bytes (4 CPU cache lines)